Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lyme disease, or systemic tick-borne borreliosis, is a recurrent transmissible natural focal infection caused by the spirochete Borrelia burgdorferi (mobile gram-negative spiral-shaped bacteria).
+Lyme disease, or systemic tick-borne borreliosis, is a recurrent transmissible natural focal infection caused by the spirochete Borrelia burgdorferi (motile, spiral-shaped, gram-negative bacteria).

 The disease is characterized by a staged clinical picture:

-- Stage 1 develops 3-33 days after the bite of an insect (tick) and is manifested by fever, erythematous migratory rash (in 85% of patients);
+- stage 1 develops 3-33 days after an insect bite (tick) and is manifested by fever, erythematous migratory rash (in 85% of patients);

-- Stage 2 occurs 4 weeks after the bite; In 10% of patients, cardiac pathology appears, 15% develop neurological symptoms (symptoms of aseptic meningitis, Bell's paralysis, peripheral neuropathies);
+- stage 2 occurs 4 weeks after the bite; 10% of patients develop cardiac pathology, 15% develop neurological symptoms (symptoms of aseptic meningitis, Bell's palsy, peripheral neuropathy);

-- Stage 3 develops after 6 weeks (up to several years) after a bite in 60% of untreated patients, manifested by arthritis (often regarded as juvenile rheumatoid); Reinfection may occur.
+- Stage 3 develops 6 weeks (up to several years) after the bite in 60% of untreated patients, manifested by arthritis (often regarded as juvenile rheumatoid); reinfection may occur.

-To confirm the diagnosis, ELISA is used to detect specific antibodies of classes IgM and IgG to Borrelia.
+To confirm the diagnosis, the ELISA method is used to detect specific IgM and IgG antibodies to Borrelia.

-In Lyme disease, specific IgM antibodies usually appear in the blood 2-4 weeks after the onset of migratory erythema, the peak of antibodies occurs in the 6-8th week of the disease.
+In Lyme disease, specific IgM antibodies usually appear in the blood 2-4 weeks after the onset of erythema migrans, with the peak of antibodies occurring at 6-8 weeks of the disease.
 In stage 1, IgM antibodies are detected in 40-60% of patients.
-In some patients, the IgM content remains elevated for many months or appears again at the end of the disease, which indicates the continuing infection and inefficiency of antibiotic therapy.
-The IgG antibody titer rises more slowly (4-6 weeks after erythema), the peak falls on the 4th-6th month, the titer can remain high for several months or years, even against the background of successful treatment.
-Almost all patients with complications of the 2 nd and 3 rd stages have a high level of IgG antibodies.
-A single determination of IgG antibody titer has no diagnostic value, since it may indicate a previous infection.
-The study of paired sera (acute phase and recovery), taken at an interval of 4-6 weeks, showing a decrease or increase in the level of IgG, indicates the recovery or presence of Lyme disease.
+In some patients, IgM levels remain elevated for many months or reappear at the end of the disease, indicating ongoing infection and the ineffectiveness of antibiotic therapy.
+The IgG antibody titer increases more slowly (4-6 weeks after erythema), with the peak occurring at 4-6 months, and the titer may remain high for several months or years, even with successful treatment.
+Almost all patients with stage 2 and 3 complications have high IgG antibody levels.
+A single determination of the IgG antibody titer has no diagnostic value, as it may indicate a previous infection.
+A study of paired sera (acute and convalescent) taken 4-6 weeks apart, showing a decrease or increase in IgG levels, indicates recovery or the presence of Lyme disease.

-False positive results of IgM antibody determination are possible when a rheumatoid factor is present in the patient's blood, and a high IgG antibody titer can be caused by antibodies in diseases caused by spirochaetes (for example, syphilis); low IgG antibody titer is possible with infectious mononucleosis, viral hepatitis B, rheumatic diseases (SLE), periodontal diseases, in 5-15% of healthy persons from the epidemic zone.
+False positive results of IgM antibody determination are possible in the presence of rheumatoid factor in the patient's blood, and a high titer of IgG antibodies may be due to antibodies in diseases caused by spirochetes (for example, syphilis); a low titer of IgG antibodies is possible in infectious mononucleosis, viral hepatitis B, rheumatic diseases (SLE), periodontal diseases, in 5-15% of healthy individuals from the epidemic zone.